 There are a number of options for treating tendinopathy/tendinitis.
-Initially non-surgical options are explored such as strengthening, eccentric strengthening, ultrasound, deep tissue massage, non steroidal anti-inflammatory medication, and dry needling.
-If these do not work, more aggressive and costly treatments such as extracorporeal shockwave therapy, and corticosteroid injections may be used.
-Even more costly are platelet rich plasma injections or surgical paratendon stripping.
+Initially non-surgical options are explored such as strengthening, eccentric strengthening, ultrasound, deep tissue massage, non steroidal anti-inflammatory medication, dry needling and extracorporeal shock wave therapy.
+If these do not work, more aggressive and costly treatments such as corticosteroid injections, platelet rich plasma (PRP) injections or surgical paratendon stripping.

 Interestingly, tendinopathy for the upper limb is often treated differently to lower limb.
 Eccentric loading exercises are rarely used and do not seem to be effective.
 Progressive task specific loading exercises, strengthening adjacent joint muscles, improving coordination are used as the first line of treatment.
 A systematic review by Challoumas et al (2019) showed that physiotherapy led exercise progressions was effective compared to surgical interventions but that 12 months of treatment may be needed.
 Surgical intervention for shoulder tendinopathy was no more effective than sham surgery, suggesting that the protocols followed after surgery may be what is effective, not the actual surgery.
 This includes a period of rest and a progressive increase in loading under physiotherapy supervision.